sqonk/phext-detach/docs/api/BufferedChannel.md

 ```php
 public function capacity(int $totalDeposits) : sqonk\phext\detach\BufferedChannel
 ```
-Set an arbitrary limit on the number of times data will be ready from the channel.
+Set an arbitrary limit on the number of times data will be read from the channel.
 Once the limit has been reached the channel will be closed.

 Every time this method is called it will reset the write count to 0.